The Shoe-off Inspection Effect on Property Sale Prices

 - Rayson L.

 At first glance the “please remove your shoes” sign feels polite—even culturally respectful.
-Yet our two-year Melbourne study of 500 auction campaigns tells a different story: homes that enforced a shoes-off rule sold for $50 000–$100 000 less than comparable listings that let buyers keep their footwear on.
-That finding echoes what international agents have long suspected: add friction at the front door and you shrink the final cheque.
+Yet our two-year Melbourne study of 500 auction campaigns in Melbourne tells a different story: homes that enforced a shoes-off rule sold for $50,000–$100,000 less than comparable listings that let buyers keep their footwear on.
+That finding echoes what international buyer agents have long suspected: add friction at the front door and you shrink the final cheque.

 The practice of getting buyers to remove shoes during open for inspections are increasingly becoming a common sight, especially in the Eastern and South Eastern Melbourne suburbs.
 While this may seem like an innocent requirement "from the seller", what we discovered seems to suggest otherwise.
-And it can have a detrimental effect on the property price.
+And it often have a negative effect on the property price.

 In this article, we dissect the study and attempts to explain how shoes affect the property price.